At this point, we all know content is king.

 If you’re not sure how to find the right focus keyword for your article or page, follow the Keyword Tripod Rule.

 The perfect focus keyword must be:

-A good keyword research tool like KWFinder will give you all this information in one place so that you can use the most effective keywords in your content.
-(You can try KWFinder for free with a 10-day trial).
+A good keyword finder tool (like KWFinder) will give you all this information in one place so that you can use the most effective keywords in your content.
+(You can try KWFinder for free with 10-day trial).

 No one wants to read about daunting tasks.
 It’s been overused for years.
 Just don’t do it.